nasifowls03/opb/README.md

 ### Optional: Auto-register slash commands on start

 If you'd like the app to automatically attempt to register slash commands at startup, set the environment variable `REGISTER_COMMANDS_ON_START=true` on Render.
 This will run `deploy-commands.js` once at startup.
 Be careful — registering often can hit rate limits (429).
-Recommended: Run this manually when you add/modify commands, or use the `register` npm script.
+Recommended: run the registration manually when you add/modify commands (run `npm run deploy`), or set `REGISTER_COMMANDS_ON_START=true` only when you intentionally want to register commands.

+Note: If you receive 429 responses while registering commands, wait the reported Retry-After interval before trying again.
+The code now includes retry/backoff logic but it's best not to repeatedly register on every deploy.

 ---